EECS150/asic_labs_fa21/lab3/spec.md

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step init_environment"

-In this step, Hammer invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.
+In this step, HAMMER invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.
+The HAMMER flow will exit with an error, which is expected as HAMMER looks for the final synthesis output files to gauge its success.
+We have not yet generated the gate-level Verilog, so we know HAMMER will display an error after every step except the last one.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step syn_generic"